Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

 \begin{dfn*} Let $f\colon\st{X}\rightarrow\st{Y}$ be a morphism in $\cadm$.
 Take a compactification $j\colon\st{X}\hookrightarrow\overline{\st{X}}$, and $g\colon\overline{\st{X}}\rightarrow\st{Y}$ be the proper morphism.
 Then the functor $g_+\circ j_!$ does not depend on the choice of the factorization up to canonical equivalence.
 This functor is denoted by $f_!$.
 Given composable morphisms $f$ and $g$ in $\cadm$, we have a canonical equivalence $(f\circ g)_!\cong f_!\circ g_!$. \end{dfn*}

-\begin{lem} Consider the cartesian diagram (\ref{cartdiagbch}) in $\mf{S}_{\mr{adm}}$ (where we do {\em not} assume $f$ to be projective).
-Then there exists a canonical isomorphism $g^+\circ f_!\cong f'_!\circ g'^+$. \end{lem} \begin{proof} By definition of $f_!$, it suffices to treat the case where $f$ is proper and an open immersion separately.
+\begin{prop} Consider the cartesian diagram (\ref{cartdiagbch}) (where we do {\em not} assume $f$ to be projective).
+We assume that the diagram is in $\cadm$.
+Then there exists a canonical isomorphism $g^+\circ f_!\cong f'_!\circ g'^+$. \end{prop} \begin{proof} By definition of $f_!$, it suffices to treat the case where $f$ is proper and an open immersion separately.
 When $f$ is proper, this is nothing but proper base change theorem \ref{propbasechansta}.
 When $f=:j$ is an open immersion, we have the canonical homomorphism $j'_!\circ g'^+\rightarrow g^+\circ j_!$.
 By definition, this homomorphism is an isomorphism if we take $j'^+$.
-Thus by the localization triangle (cf.\ \ref{localtriangs}), we get the isomorphism.
+Thus by the localization triangle (cf.\ Lemma \ref{localtriangs}), we get the isomorphism.
 Finally, we need to show that the resulting isomorphism does not depend on the choice of the factorization.
 Since the verification is standard, we leave it to the reader. \end{proof}